JAmcevoy/How_We_Game/README.md

 - As a user I hope the software is easy to understand
 - As a user I want to limit the amount errors unhandled
 - As a user I would want constant information to ensure I am filling the survey out correctly.

+## Features

+- **User Survey** : Users can participate in the survey by answering questions about their preferred gaming console brand, satisfaction rating, age group, and loyalty choice.
+- **Admin Panel** : Administrators have access to an admin panel where they can perform various actions based on user input.
+Actions include counting users for each console, analyzing satisfaction ratings, and assessing user loyalty.

+## Prerequisites

+- Google Sheets API Credentials
+- Python 3
+- Required Python libraries (install using pip install -r requirements.txt):
+    - gspread
+    - google-auth

+## Usage

+- **Google Sheets Setup:**
+    - Create a Google Sheet named 'how_we_game.'
+    - Share the sheet with the email address specified in    your Google Sheets API credentials.
+- **Credentials:**
+    - Obtain the creds.json file containing your Google Sheets API credentials.
+    - Install Dependencies:
+- **Survey Participation:**
+    - Users can participate in the survey by selecting their preferences.
+- **Admin Panel:**
+    - Administrators can access the admin panel by providing the correct password.
+    - Admins can choose from various actions to analyze survey data.
+- **Error Handling:**
+    - The script handles errors gracefully, providing informative messages to guide users and admins.
+- **Data Persistence:**
+    - User survey responses are appended to the Google Sheet for ongoing data analysis.

 ## Creating the Heroku app